-While development of a response is to be welcomed, students must ensure that what they say still applies to the question of what can be seen in the photo.
-It is perfectly acceptable to express a personal opinion on a given aspect of the photo, e.g. Studenci są szczęśliwi, bo wszyscy się uśmiechają.
-It is worth mentioning the influence of the English language visible in the collocation commonly used by students w tej fotografii.
+While development of responses is to be welcomed, students must ensure that what they say still applies to the question of what can be seen in the photo.
+It is perfectly acceptable to express a personal opinion on a given aspect of the photo, eg Studenci są szczęśliwi, bo wszyscy się uśmiechają.

-In order to score in the top band, students had to answer all questions clearly and develop at least three answers by using several clauses.
+In order to score in the top band, students had to clearly answer all questions and develop at least three answers by using several clauses.
 Failure to develop responses in some cases prevented some students from getting high marks.
 Understandably, the answers to the three questions prepared were usually more developed than those to the two unseen questions.

-Questions discriminated well, with a wide range of quality of answers.
-The Photo Cards that students found the most challenging were Photo Card C on the subtheme of social issues and

-Photo Card F about jobs, career choices and ambitions.
+Questions discriminated well, with a wide range of quality in the answers.
+The Photo Cards that students found the most challenging were Photo Card H about free-time activities, Photo Card I on the subtheme of social issues, and Photo Card L about jobs, career choices and ambitions.
 Such tasks present some linguistic and conceptual challenges.
-However, teachers must be aware that the local, national, international and global areas of interest, and current and future study and employment, are key areas of learning in this specification, and students must be prepared to encounter them in the speaking test.
+However, teachers must be aware that the identity and culture, local, national, international and global areas of interest and current and future study and employment are key areas of learning in this specification, and students must be prepared to encounter them in the speaking test.